mohsinoffline/wp-twilio-core/README.md

 Feel free to send pull requests.
 They are always welcome!

 <h5>Copyright</h5>
-[WP Twilio Core](https://themebound.com/shop/wp-twilio-core/) plugin created by [Themebound](https://themebound.com/).
+[WP Twilio Core](https://wpsms.io/) plugin created by [WP SMS](https://wpsms.io).
 It is also available at the [WordPress Plugins repository](https://wordpress.org/plugins/wp-twilio-core/).
-For custom integration with your WordPress website, please [contact us here](https://themebound.com/contact-us/).
+For custom integration with your WordPress website, please [contact us here](https://wpsms.io/).

 Disclaimer: This plugin is not affiliated with or supported by Twilio, Inc. All logos and trademarks are the property of their respective owners.